Childhood immunizations in the United States: Vaccine

 These problems are uncommon, and if they occur, usually begin soon after the injection and last only 2 to 3 days.
 More serious complications may include a brief fainting spell or, very rarely, temporary severe shoulder pain and limited range of motion of the arm may happen after the injection.

 Transmission

 The bacteria are spread person to person by direct contact or through respiratory secretions ejected when coughing or sneezing.
 Most of the time the disease is spread by people that have the bacteria in their nose and throat but are asymptomatic (do not have symptoms).
 It is not certain how long it takes from the time you are infected to the time you get sick, but it could be only a few days.

 Symptoms

-The disease is mainly spread by carriers, people who have the bacteria in their nose and throat but do not have symptoms.
 The symptoms for this disease vary, depending on the part of the body that is infected.